Van Allen Plexico: Career

 Plexico has lectured, written, and spoken professionally on the craft of fiction writing and the historical roots of contemporary comic books and science fiction and fantasy literature.
 He has been published in print and online in the areas of sports, book, television, film, and comics criticism and commentary (often by RevolutionSF.com and The War Eagle Reader]), and has moderated discussion panels and emceed trivia tournaments at science fiction conventions around the US, beginning in 1998.
 He has appeared as a featured speaker before regional literary guilds and international organizations of English and Writing instructors.
 He has been an occasional featured speaker at the St Louis Science Center's monthly First Friday pop culture events.

 He is the host of multiple weekly or semi-weekly podcast programs, including: The AU Wishbone Podcast, in which he and co-host John Ringer discuss Auburn University College football; The White Rocket Podcast, in which he interviews a different guest each week about a specific pop culture topic; On Her Majesty's Secret Podcast, discussing the James Bond spy films, and The White Rocket Babylon 5 Review Podcast.
-All shows are part of the White Rocket Entertainment Network, while the AU Wishbone Podcast is also produced and made available in conjunction with The War Eagle Reader web site.
-He also appears occasionally on the RevolutionSF "Revcast" Roundtable podcast and the Earth Station One Podcast.
+All shows are part of the White Rocket Entertainment Network.

-He is the author of nineteen novels and numerous novellas and short stories.
-He has also co-written and/or edited four non-fiction books on Auburn football, three non-fiction books on comics history, and numerous adventure fiction anthologies from a variety of publishers.
+He is the author of twenty-two novels and numerous novellas and short stories.
+He has also co-written and/or edited five non-fiction books on Auburn sports, three non-fiction books on comics history, and numerous adventure fiction anthologies from a variety of publishers.

 He has written nine volumes and edited one anthology in the Sentinels series of Superhero fiction / pulp adventure novels and stories, which he co-created with Bobby Politte in 1996.
 These books have been published (volumes one-three) by Swarm Press and (beginning with volume four) by White Rocket Books.
 Artist Chris Kohler has provided five full-page interior illustrations for each volume.
 Sentinels short stories also have been published in A Thousand Faces magazine.

 He has written seven novels and one novella in the Shattering space opera series, beginning with Lucian: Dark God's Homecoming in 2009.
 These books have been published by Airship 27 Productions and by White Rocket Books.